Open-ATS-Github/Newone/_Readme.txt

 		sudo apt update
 		sudo apt install python3-opencv

-	you also need it on your laptop to output the videostream for that go to the Opencv.org webpage.
+	you also need it on your laptop to output the video stream for that go to the Opencv.org webpage.

-	Now log in to your Raspberry Pi and copy the program on to your Pi All you need to do is start the program here. it could take up to 20 sec to start, If you see a stream of "image send" you did it right. of corse the camera has to be conected
+	Now log in to your Raspberry Pi and copy the program on to your Pi All you need to do is start the program here. it could take up to 20 sec to start, If you see a stream of "image send" you did it right.

 		python3 rpi-vid.py